ChewyToast/mpanic/README.md

 For thsi situation we haved developed the # statement.
 Each line tha you write before # will be executed in the terminal but without compare nothig.
 Just like yo do that in the terminal.

 For example this secuence will create a testfolder file without rights and then will execute all this tests.
 At the end is good practice to delete the file in the same way.
-We also recomend to redirects all the fd of the comnmand (&> /dev/null) after # statement to avoid random messages
+We also recomend to redirects all the fd of the comnmand (&> /dev/null) after # statement to avoid random messages.

+This lines, the # statements will executed quiet.
+You will see nothing about this lines in the testing.

 ```bash
 # chmod 000 testfolder &> /dev/null